Jimmy Perry: Personal life, honours and death

 Actress Jane Perry was Jimmy Perry's third cousin.
 In 1953, Perry married actress Gillian Margaret Holland (known professionally as Gilda Neeltje; born July 1933), younger sister of actress Diane Holland.
 He and his wife had one son, Jimmy, who predeceased his parents, dying at age 19 in 1977 in a motorcycle accident.

 Perry was appointed an Officer of the Order of the British Empire (OBE) in the 1978 Birthday Honours, in the same list as David Croft (David John Andrew Sharland).
 In 1982 he was initiated into the Grand Order of Water Rats fraternity.

 Perry died on 23 October 2016 in Hammersmith, London after a short illness, aged 93.
 He was survived by his wife Gillian (from whom he was separated) and his long-term partner, costume designer Mary Husband.

 On 27 October, British politician Valerie Vaz paid tribute to Perry in the House of Commons and was joined, with references to Perry's best known comedy lines, by a number of other Members of Parliament.
 She said that "it struck me that we could hear those catchphrases ringing around No. 10.
 We could hear the cry of, 'Don't panic, Don't panic!' or, as the Prime Minister slaps down her recalcitrant and wayward colleagues, we could hear her muttering, 'Stupid boy'."

 In reference to the line "Don't tell 'em Pike", from the episode The Deadly Attachment, Richard Osman said that 'when St. Peter asks for Jimmy Perry's name he's got a great gag lined up.'

 Actor, comedian and presenter Michael Palin once said that Perry had "created one of the most endearing of all comedy classics.
 Their glorious cast has marched into television immediately.
 No success could give me more pleasure."

-BBC Two repeated two episodes from Series 9 of Dad's Army and also one episode of Hi-de-Hi in Perry's honour.
-The series continues to be shown regularly on Saturday nights on BBC Two, regularly gaining two million viewers.
+BBC Two repeated two episodes of Dad's Army and one episode of Hi-de-Hi in Perry's memory.